 File FormatManuscripts should be supplied as a Word file (doc or docx).
-Figures, tables, etc should be supplied as pdf, tiff or jpeg.
+Figures, figure legends and tables should be inserted in the text in the appropriate location.

 Sections and HeadingsHeadings should be at the left margin, lower case and in bold type.
 Sub-headings should be at the left margin, lower case and in italics.
 Sub-sub-headings should be at the left margin, lower case and in plain text (no bold or italics).
 Articles should be sub-divided into the following sections: